Surgical Critical Care Fellowship

 Our Surgical Critical Care Fellowship Program at the University of Minnesota is a one-year ACGME-accredited program open to physicians who have completed at least three clinical years in one of the following specialties: anesthesiology, emergency medicine (additional requirements), neurological surgery, obstetrics and gynecology, orthopaedic surgery, otolaryngology, surgery, thoracic surgery, vascular surgery or urology.

 An optional second, non-accredited year is available for research opportunities.
 We offer a comprehensive combination of clinical experiences and research opportunities for fellows to apply new advances in critical care.

-This fellowship program accepts up to four fellows per year.
+This fellowship program accepts up to five fellows per year.
 Completion qualifies the fellow to meet the current criteria for admission to the Certificate of Added Competence examination given by the American Board of Surgery.

 Our program provides invaluable opportunities including:

 - In-depth exposure to the main principles of critical care in an intense clinical and research atmosphere encompassing the range of critical care problems related to surgical diseases